-Net assets with donor restrictions: Net assets subject to stipulations imposed by donors, and grantors.
-Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
-Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds must be maintained in perpetuity.
+Net assets with donor restrictions: Net assets subject to donor-imposed restrictions.
+Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
+Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.